shagunchaurasia/cogent-labs-assignment/readme.md

 To bring up the service:
 docker-compose up --build

+To monitor the queues in bull [Redis Bull](http://localhost:8081/) To check the output please check folder "thumbnails" inside the project.
+Docker volume folder has been mapped to the local folder to see the output results that happen in background after files have been queued.

 To run the test cases:
 docker compose run backend npm run test